gluster/glusterdocs/docs/Administrator-Guide/Setting-Up-Clients.md

     compliant with IANA guidelines.
 For example: if you have five bricks, you need to have ports 49152 to 49156 open.

+    From Gluster-9.1 onwards, the brick ports will be randomized.
+A port is randomly selected within the range of base_port to max_port as defined in glusterd.vol file and then assigned to the brick.
+For example: if you have five bricks, you need to have at least 5 ports open within the given range of base_port and max_port.
+    To reduce the number of open ports (for best security practices), one can lower the max_port value in the glusterd.vol file and restart glusterd to get it into effect.

     You can use the following chains with iptables:
 ~~~
     `$ sudo iptables -A RH-Firewall-1-INPUT -m state --state NEW -m tcp -p tcp --dport 24007:24008 -j ACCEPT `